 - Harris County Public Health Veterinary Public Health

 - Houston PetSet

 Call 832-927-PAWS or visit https://927paws.org/ to report animal cruelty in Harris County.

-Project 180 seeks to redefine our approach to human trafficking, utilizing a multi-disciplinary team to identify victims while aggressively prosecuting exploiters.
-This project is an 18-month program, funded by a grant from the Governor’s Office, with four goals in mind:
+Project 180 seeks to redefine our approach to human trafficking utilizing a multi-disciplinary team to identify victims while aggressively prosecuting their exploiters.
+Project 180 was originally an 18-month program, funded by a grant from the Governor’s Office which has been renewed, and has four major goals in mind:

-This approach lead to a record number of human trafficking prosecutions in its first year, and more than 170 sex workers were connected to the Houston Area Women’s Center for rehabilitation and re-entry services.
+This approach lead to a record number of human trafficking prosecutions in its first year while more than 170 sex workers were connected to the Houston Area Women’s Center for rehabilitation and re-entry services.

 After-Hours Task Force